LeapLogTeam/leaplog/README.md

 - T-Accounts
 - Balance Sheet
 - Profit and Loss Statement
+- Help and Guidance Features

 ## Future Features
 - Cash Flow Statement
-- Visual Reports
-- Help and Guidance Features

 ## License
 We don't have one yet, but we will soon!